out-post/.github/profile/README.md

 ### Are our products free to use?

-We don't plan on offering paid subscriptions for Sentinel.
+We don't plan on offering subscriptions for Sentinel, or use it for monetary gain.
 Sentinel will always be free to use, and the Bodyguard Edition will always be open-source to your liking.

 ### Licensing

-Sentinel is licensed under the Sentinel License.
+Sentinel is licensed under the MIT License